Deformation of rational singularities and Hodge structure

-with $D_j\subset\Yt$ ($j\in J$) the exceptional divisors and $\mu_j\in\Z$ (since $Y$ is {\it Gorenstein\1}), see for instance \cite{KS}.
-Indeed, we can look at the zeros and poles of $\eta'|_{Y_{\rm sm}}$ on $\Yt$ for a local generator $\eta'\in\om_Y$, where $Y_{\rm sm}\subset Y$ denotes the smooth part, and is identified with a Zariski-open subset of $\Yt$.
-The above three conditions are independent of the choice of a desingularization, since (logarithmic) differential forms are stable by pull-backs. \sk The equivalence of (a), (b), (c) follows from the definition (here it is enough to assume $Y$ {\it Gorenstein}\1).
-For (d), (e), we can use Remarks~(ii) above together with \cite[1.4]{KK}. \ms (iv) There is a big difference between rational and Du Bois singularities.
-For instance, Du Bois singularities are not necessarily normal, and can be reducible, although they are {\it semi-normal,} see for instance \cite[Remark (i) after Proposition 5.2]{mhc} (where it is called weakly normal). \ms (v) We have by \cite{MP2}
+Then the condition that a pair $(X,Y)$ is {\it log canonical\1} is given by the condition \sk\q ${\rm(e)}'\,\,\,\mu_j\ges-1\q(\forall\,j\in J).$ \skn The above conditions are independent of the choice of a desingularization, since (logarithmic) differential forms are stable by pull-backs. \sk The equivalence of (a), (b), (c) follows from the definition and Proposition~(1.4)\,(i) (since $\mu_j\in\Z$).
+For (d), (e), we can apply Proposition~(1.4)\,(ii) or \cite[6.6]{KS} in the algebraic case. \ms (ii) There is a big difference between rational and Du~Bois singularities.
+For instance, Du~Bois singularities are not necessarily normal, and can be reducible, although they are {\it semi-normal,} see for instance \cite[Remark (i) after Proposition 5.2]{mhc} (where it is called weakly normal). \ms (iii) We have by \cite{MP2}